Federal agents' use of force at protests faces internal U.S. government probes | Law-Order

 Federal agents' use of force at protests faces internal U.S. government probes

-A Customs spokeswoman on Thursday said the department would decline to comment on matters under investigation.
-Earlier on Thursday at a news conference, House of Representatives Speaker Nancy Pelosi denounced sending federal agents into U.S. cities.

-"The use of stormtroopers under the guise of law and order is a tactic that is not appropriate to our country in any way," Pelosi said.
-Wolf has previously defended Homeland Security's actions, saying all federal agents had been making lawful arrests and properly identifying themselves as law enforcement.

 "We are only targeting and arresting those who have been identified as committing crime," Wolf told a Tuesday news conference, noting that "all officers are identified as police law enforcement officers."
-TWO-TRACK REVIEW
+The inquiries could raise Trump's ire against agency watchdogs.
+In recent months, Trump has fired or demoted a number of inspectors general, including one who played a key role in his impeachment by the Democratic-led House of Representatives last December.
+Trump was later acquitted in the Republican-led Senate.

+TWO-TRACK PROCESS Horowitz said that in addition to the Portland investigation, his office would review actions taken against protesters in Portland and in Washington's Lafayette Square on June 1.

+Department of Homeland Security Inspector General Joseph Cuffari opened an investigation into allegations that DHS officers on July 15 improperly detained and transported protesters in Portland, according to a letter he sent to congressional lawmakers.
+A Customs spokeswoman on Thursday declined to comment on matters under investigation.

-While both inquiries announced on Thursday by Horowitz involve looking at the use of force by federal law enforcement, they could lead to vastly different outcomes.
-The investigation into the actions in Portland could potentially lead to a referral for criminal charges or disciplinary actions.
+The Justice Department inquiries could lead to vastly different outcomes.
+Its investigation into the actions in Portland, which was also requested by the U.S. attorney in Oregon, could lead to a referral for criminal charges or disciplinary actions.

 - READ MORE ON: